KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Prompt

-Here are two tables about weekly store information.
+Here are two tables containing weekly store information.
 Please merge them by store, then calculate the average temperature, fuel price, consumer price index, and unemployment rate for each store type.
 Also compare holiday and non-holiday weeks by computing the average values for each numeric feature.
 Output a summary Excel file.

 ### Answer